 Often, conversations with those around you are not fully taken in, due to the constant chatter preoccupying your mind.
 You respond and converse, but how often do you truly understand what they’re saying and the meaning behind it.
 Mindfulness is all about awareness, in both yourself and those dearest to you, so the power of listening must not be overlooked.

 By practicing mindful listening, you can free your mind of judgement or disruption, and actually cancel out all that’s going on in your mind and take on what others are saying completely.
 It’s all about the connection, and it’s a deeply important act of love that will leave your loved ones feeling as though they’ve actually been heard.
-It’s amazing when you see the level of appreciation when you truly listen to someone.
+It’s amazing to see the level of appreciation when you truly listen to someone.
 It’s a simple act of kindness that will be given back to you tenfold.

 Be Kind to Yourself: Self Love